AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/assets-api.md

 If the asset you are trying to create references an asset type (through the AssetTypeId property) and if the corresponding asset type has a metadata value with the same `Id`, then the name and SDS type code of the metadata value on the asset must be null.
 If the asset type does not have metadata value with a corresponding `Id`, the name and SDS type code on the asset cannot be null.

-To support flexibility, on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is from an asset type.
+To support flexibility on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is created from an asset type.

 | Example                                             | Metadata value on asset type                          |                                              |
 | ----------------------------------------------------| ----------------------------------------------------- | ------------------------------------------------- |